Time Duration Calculator

 Calculating the Exact Age

-Suppose your elderly grandfather was told he was born at 2:26 AM on March 27, 1947.
-You could use that to determine his exact age down to the second.
-Add the date and time of his birth to the Time Between Two Dates calculator.
-Then, click "now" to set the current time.
-Once you hit "Calculate," you will learn that he has lived for over 2.3 billion seconds in his long life!
+For example, suppose your grandfather was born at 2:26 AM on March 27, 1947.
+You can use our tool to determine his exact age down to the very second.
+Simply input his birth date and time into the time between two dates calculator, then click "Now" to establish the current time.
+Once you press "Calculate," you might be surprised to learn he has lived for well over 2.3 billion seconds!

 The system of division of time units

-In ancient times, the Egyptians divided the daylight hours into 10 "hours" and added one hour at each end for sunrise and sunset.
-Thus, the day lasted 12 hours.
-They corresponded to 12 hours of complete darkness at night.
-Perhaps the Egyptians introduced this system because there are twelve lunar cycles in a year.
+In ancient times, the Egyptians divided daylight into 10 "hours" and added an hour at each end to account for twilight at sunrise and sunset.
+This created a 12-hour daytime period, which naturally corresponded to a 12-hour period of complete darkness at night.
+Historians believe the Egyptians adopted this 12-part system to reflect the twelve lunar cycles in a single year.

 Decimal or Metric time

-In 1754, the French mathematician Jean-Baptiste le Rond d'Alembert suggested dividing all time units by ten.
-He decided that such a division would lead to simpler and more convenient calculations.
+In 1754, the French mathematician Jean-Baptiste le Rond d'Alembert proposed dividing all units of time by ten.
+He argued that a base-10 metric time system would result in significantly simpler and far more convenient mathematical calculations.

-In 1788, French lawyer Claude Boniface Collignon proposed dividing a day into 10 hours, each hour into 100 minutes, each minute into 1,000 seconds, and each second into 1,000 levels.
-He proposed a week of 10 days and a year's division into ten solar months.
+Decades later, in 1788, French lawyer Claude Boniface Collignon expanded on this concept.
+He suggested dividing a single day into 10 hours, each hour into 100 minutes, each minute into 1,000 seconds, and each second into 1,000 levels.
+His proposal also included a 10-day week and dividing the solar year into ten equal months.

-The French Parliament slightly modified this proposal.
-It decreed that the period from midnight to midnight be divided into ten parts, each part into ten others, and so on to the minor measurable portion of the duration.
+The French Parliament slightly modified Collignon's proposal before passing it into law.
+They decreed that the period spanning midnight to midnight should be divided into ten parts, with each part further subdivided by ten, continuing down to the smallest measurable duration of time.

-The system officially went into effect on November 24, 1793.
-Midnight began at zero o'clock, and noon was at five o'clock.
-Calculations became simpler.
-People could write time in fractions; for example, 8 hours and 32 minutes could be written as 8.32 hours, and both values meant the same thing.
+The new decimal time system officially went into effect on November 24, 1793.
+Under this system, midnight began at zero o'clock, and noon landed exactly at five o'clock.
+Calculations became remarkably simple, allowing citizens to write time in clean decimal fractions.
+For instance, 8 hours and 32 minutes could be written simply as 8.32 hours, with both values carrying the exact same meaning.

-The Republican calendar was abolished at the end of 1805.
+The overarching Republican calendar faced a similar fate, being officially abolished at the end of 1805.

-In the 1890s, Joseph-Charles-François de Rey-Pailhade, president of the Toulouse Geographical Society, proposed using the decimal system.
-He divided the day into 100 parts, which he called cés.
-Each cé was divided into 10 decicés, 100 centicés, 1,000 millicés, and 10,000 dimicés.
+The idea briefly resurfaced in the 1890s when Joseph-Charles-François de Rey-Pailhade, president of the Toulouse Geographical Society, proposed a new decimal system.
+He suggested dividing the day into 100 parts called cés.
+Each cé would be further divided into 10 decicés, 100 centicés, 1,000 millicés, and 10,000 dimicés.

-In 1897, the French scientific committee of the Bureau des Longitudes put forward a similar proposal.
-It retained the 24-hour day but proposed dividing the hour into 100 decimal minutes.
-The minutes were divided into 100 seconds.
-This project also failed to gain approval.
+In 1897, the French scientific committee of the Bureau des Longitudes made one final push.
+They proposed maintaining the traditional 24-hour day but dividing each hour into 100 decimal minutes, and each minute into 100 seconds.
+Like its predecessors, this project ultimately failed to win official approval.

-It was the last major attempt to introduce decimal time in history.
+This event marked the last major historical attempt to mandate decimal time into everyday use.